ZiMADE/EmoKill/README.md

-# EmoKill -> Avoid wasted time after detection of Emotet !!!
+# EmoKill -> Avoid wasting time after detection of Emotet !!!

 Emotet process killing tool for Windows OS.
 EmoKill is based on [EmoCheck of JPCERT/CC](https://github.com/JPCERTCC/EmoCheck), thanks for it.